El Norte (film): Financing

 Financing for the film was provided by PBS's American Playhouse (50%) and the rest in pre-sales.
 One such pre-sale was made to the United Kingdom's Channel 4.

 Themes

 Magical realism

+Magical realism is defined as a fusion between two worlds: the magical and real world.
+Director Gregory Nava uses magical realism through the ideas and representation to create a pre-Columbian mythic structure.
+These mythic depictions are represented as scared animals, flowers, and insects such as butterflies.
+The film's association with flowers connects to those who departed from the real world, which is known in Aztec and Mayan cosmology.
+Another representation, shown through Enrique and Rosa, is the pre-Columbian structure found in Mayan folklore known as Popul Vuh.

 Parts of El Norte provide an example of how Latin American magical realism, primarily found in novels, has been depicted in a theatrical film.
 Ann Hornaday of The Washington Post wrote: "El Norte was seminal, both for its graceful blend of classical narrative and magic realism, and the power with which it brought an otherwise invisible world to life."

+Hero's Journey

+Hero's journey is a journey that begins with a difficult and dangerous trail towards the border to escape a reality, as the characters Enrique and Rosa do.
+This journey goes through three phases: departure, initiation, and return.
+The most prominent phase of Enrique and Rosa's journey is the departure, as they begin their journey across the border to a better world.
+The narrative within this film speaks on the trials and errors of the immigration experience through the crossing of borders and working as a Spanish-speaking individual.

 Indigenous view and bigotry

 El Norte portrays an Amerindian point-of-view and this is exemplified by the religion they follow.
 An example is when Rosa Xuncax sings the eulogy at the funeral of her father and its Native American-Maya religious theme.
 A traditional Maya belief is that life has a cyclical nature.
 Rosa sings in her Maya language:

 We came only to sleep, to dream.
 All things are lent to us.
 We are only on Earth in passing.

 Throughout El Norte young Rosa and Enrique and their family are subjected to many epithets, hatred, and bigotry due to their indigenous heritage.
 When the father Arturo inadvertently kills a soldier, for example, a ladino screams: